jillro/wordpress-petitions/README.md

 Signatures are stored in the WordPress database and can be easily exported to CSV format for further analysis.
 You may set a goal for the number of signatures you hope to collect and then watch as a progress bar tracks your petition's advance toward its goal.
 Petitions may also be configured to stop accepting new signatures on a specified date.

-Stable releases of this plugin can also be found in the [WordPress Plugin Repository] (http://wordpress.org/extend/plugins/speakout-email-petitions/).

 Shortcodes
 ---------------------